mohammadzainabbas/VA-Lab/src/lab3/README.md

 In this lab, we will use Vega-Altair package to see how we can visualise our data and interact with it as well to gain better understanding of our data.

+Furthermore, we will also see intra-chart interactions and learn several concepts (like: `brush`, `transform`)

 <a id="vega-altair" />

 #### 1.1.
 Vega-Altair